rubenhortas/rename_series/README.md

 WEB SITE

-    Visit the pdfMetadata github site for the lastest news and downloads:
+    Visit the rename_series github site for the lastest news and downloads:

     https://github.com/rubenhortas/rename_series